 Email 1: Send a registration acknowledgment email as soon as someone registers for the webinar.

-Email 2: Send a reminder email (mention the number of days to go)
+Email 2: Send a reminder email (mention the number of days to go).

 Email 3: Send another reminder email when the webinar approaches the due date.

-Email 4: Send a reminder email a few hours before the webinar
+Email 4: Send a reminder email a few hours before the webinar.

-Learn more about webinar registration email sequence
+Learn more about the webinar registration email sequence.

 4. Lead magnet email sequence